 · Intuitive SPICE implementation – no matrix math or unintuitive circuit transformations involved!

-· Discontinuous inductor current mode effects are automatically incorporated.
+· Discontinuous inductor current effects are automatically incorporated in my model.

 · No unintuitive model blocks, such as the "averaged switch" model, or a feed-forward function, are needed to create a very accurate current mode control model.

-· The averaged model is based entirely on time domain arguments.
-No frequency-domain or sampled data z-domain theory/approximations are needed (but frequency-domain circuit characteristics can still be easily obtained).
+· My averaged model is based entirely on time domain arguments.
+No frequency-domain or sampled data z-domain theory/approximations are needed (but small signal frequency-domain characteristics can still be easily obtained).
 And, in fact, I don't even explicitly consider or use the concept of "sampling" (for the inductor current).
 Given my model's apparent success this is interesting at the least!

 · There's still some significant inaccuracies in the output voltage results of the averaged model that are not fully addressed.
 But I've got a pretty good work-around.
-And I suspect these inaccuracies are not (at least in many published models) accounted for in most conventional averaged models either.
-See Vout Discrepancy Intro and Rethinking Averaged Vout calculation .
+And I suspect these inaccuracies are not always (at least in some published models) accounted for in conventional averaged models either.
+See Vout Discrepancy Intro and Rethinking Averaged Vout calculation.

 Detailed Time-Step Simulation Strengths

 During much of my career I believed that everything you needed to know about a power converter circuit, especially efficiency, could be answered by a detailed and accurate transient SPICE simulation of the circuit.